vhfsantos/MGEcatcher/README.md

 <p align="center"><img src="img/logo.png" alt="MGEcatcher" width="90%"></p>

 **MGEcatcher** is an automated pipeline to identify non-fixed mobile genetic elements (MGE) in a set of long read DNA data.
-It can be used to remove reads containing those MGEs in order to improve genome assembly, or even to survey transposition events in the giving long read library. **MGEcatcher** need to be provided with a fasta file containing the MGE sequences and the long reads fastq file.
+It can be used to remove reads containing those MGEs in order to improve genome assembly, or even to survey transposition events in the giving long read library. **MGEcatcher** only needs to be provided with a fasta file containing the MGE sequences and the long reads fastq file.

 # Required softwares